Cocktails in Quebec: the Carrera Café bar, the evening spot in Petit-Champlain

 Cocktails & Local Products

-A good cocktail gets even better with what you eat alongside it.
-Here are the combinations the kitchen recommends.
+A good cocktail gets better with what you eat alongside it.
+Here are the combinations recommended by the kitchen.

 ❤︎ Favorite

-The lightness of the spritz and the fluffy richness of Borderon et Fils focaccia.
-A perfect summer pairing for an aperitif on the terrace before the evening truly begins.
+The lightness of the spritz and the soft richness of Borderon and Sons focaccia.
+A perfect summer pairing for an aperitif on the terrace before the evening really begins.

 Cocktail